Supplemental Financial Information

 Housing, Rents, Interest Income & Other

-With fewer students on campus in fiscal 2021, total revenue from the Housing, Rents & Other category decreased by $5 million from the prior year to $16 million.
-Reflecting decreasing interest rates during fiscal 2021, the School reported interest income of $1 million, a decrease of $4 million from fiscal 2020.
-Total housing, rents, interest income & other revenue amounted to 2 percent of the School's total revenues in fiscal 2021, down one percentage point year-over-year.
+With more students on campus in fiscal 2022, total revenue from the housing, rents, and other category increased by $3 million from the prior year to $19 million.
+The School reported no interest income in fiscal 2022, compared with $1 million a year earlier.
+Total housing, rents, interest income, and other revenue amounted to 2 percent of the School’s total revenues in fiscal 2022, consistent with the prior year.

 Executive Education, HBP, and HBS Online operating costs, as well as the School's faculty research costs, cut across multiple expense line items in the Statement of Activity and Cash Flows.